South American nations at the FIFA World Cup: 1950: World Cup in Brazil, Uruguay's second triumph

 The 1950 World Cup, held in Brazil, was the fourth FIFA World Cup and the only one not decided by a one-match final.
-Argentina, Ecuador and Peru in South America withdrew after the qualifying draw (in Argentina's case because of a dispute with the (Brazilian Football Confederation).
+Argentina, Ecuador and Peru in South America withdrew after the qualifying draw (in Argentina's case because of a dispute with the Brazilian Football Confederation).
 This meant that Chile, Bolivia, Paraguay and Uruguay qualified from South America by default.
+After many pre-tournament withdrawals, the groups were uneven, with four teams in Group A (which Brazil won) and B (Chile were eliminated after only beating the United States), three in Group C (Paraguay drew Sweden and lost to Italy), and D having only Uruguay and Bolivia, with the former managing a large 8–0 victory.

 The final group stage involved the teams who had won their groups: Brazil, Spain, Sweden and 1930 champions Uruguay, who were making their first World Cup appearance since winning the inaugural tournament.
 The World Cup winners would be the team that managed to finish on top of this group.
 The final group's six matches were shared between Rio de Janeiro and São Paulo.
 Brazil played all its final group matches at the Estádio do Maracanã in Rio, while the games that didn't involve the host nation were played in São Paulo.
 Brazil won their first two matches with a 7–1 thrashing of Sweden and 6–1 rout of Spain.
 Eventually, Brazil progressed to the final round, facing Uruguay in the final match of the tournament on 16 July 1950.
 Brazil only needed a draw to finish top of the group, but Uruguay won the game 2–1, shocking and silencing the hundred thousands who attended the game.
 This defeat on home soil is a significant event in Brazilian history, being known popularly as the Maracanazo.
 The official attendance of the game was 199,854, with the actual attendance estimated to be about 210,000.

 1954: Postponed dreams

 As title holders, Uruguay qualified automatically for the 1954 World Cup.
-Only three teams from South America participated in qualification; Brazil was the only team to qualify for the main tournament.
-In the quarter-finals, they lost 2–4 to Hungary, while Uruguay obtained fourth place, losing the third place play-off 1–3 to Austria.
+They were joined by Brazil, who won a South American qualifier of only three teams.
+In the quarter-finals, Brazil lost a violent 2–4 game to Hungary, who proceeded to defeat Uruguay in the semifinal after extra time.
+Uruguay then obtained fourth place, losing the match for third place 1–3 to Austria.